tyrauber/mongodb-rails3-tutorial/README.md

-# MongoDB, Rails 3 Sample Application and Tutorial
+# A MongoDB, MongoMapper, Rails 3 Sample Application and Tutorial

 The purpose of this tutorial is to provide step-by-step instruction on how to build a Rails 3 Application using MongoDB and MongoMapper.